-This particular hill has four peaks which depict the four heads of Lord Brahma and the city is situated around this hill.
-The larger hill is considered to be the Brahma Hill and the Black Hill that is next to Brahma Hill is considered to be the Vishnu hill.
+This particular hill has four peaks that depict the four heads of Lord Brahma and the city is situated around this hill.
+The larger hill is considered to be Brahma Hill and the Black Hill that is next to Brahma Hill is considered to be the Vishnu hill.

-3. Radha Rani Temple.
 It is said that Shriji is always omnipresent at Radha Rani Temple.
-In order to get the blessing, various devotees visit this temple with great spiritual fervour.
+In order to get the blessing, various devotees visit this temple with great spiritual fervor.

 By Train.
 The nearest railhead is the Kosi Kalan Station.
 But as it is a small railway station, it offers limited rail connectivity.
 The other station you can consider deboarding at is the Mathura station.
 It is well-connected to other cities.
 After reaching the station, you will need to cover the remaining distance by some other means of public transportation.

 By Road.
-Barsana is also very well-connected with other Indian cities via fairly well maintained motorable roadways and national highways.
+Barsana is also very well-connected with other Indian cities via fairly well-maintained motorable roadways and national highways.
 There are regular interstate buses which travel here from the nearby cities.
-You can consider booking one of them or as per your convenience, you can also book a private bus if travelling in a group with your family and friends.
+You can consider booking one of them or as per your convenience, you can also book a private bus if traveling in a group with your family and friends.
 You can also book a car or your own vehicle to drive it down.